 As a kid, I would eat Cinnamon Toast Crunch pretty much every single morning, so it’s no secret that I absolutely love cinnamon sugar.

-Here are some other recipes worth checking out if you’re a cinnamon lover:
+Here are some other recipes worth checking out if you’re a cinnamon lover like me:

 - Healthier Cinnamon Crunch Bagels (Panera Copycat Recipe)

 - High-Protein Oatmeal Cream Pies (Little Debbie Copycat)